RobRendell/gTove/README.md

 * Pieces roster improvements:
     * Add option to display custom roster column values near minis.
 Can also choose to hide mini names on the tabletop.
+    * Add style to columns which are not visible to everyone.

 ## Plans/TODO

 * Pieces roster improvements:
-    * Add style to columns which are hidden (different background?)
     * Toggle button for player-editable?
     * Column type: "status" (icons which can be toggled on/off)
     * Click built-in values in column to change?
 Especially name?